katzlbt/arduino-bluetooth-commander/README.md

 Copy CatsCommandInterpreter/* to your libraries folder and restart the Arduino SDK.
 Open the example as sketch and study it.

+Use an UART Serial App like this: https://itunes.apple.com/us/app/nrf-uart/id614594903?mt=8

 USAGE:

     #define CMD_MAX_COMMANDS 7